 • Credit reporting

 • Professional and driver license suspension (Ashtabula ranks 13th in the use of this tool).
-Over 50% of our case load have had their DL suspended at some time
+Over 50% of our case load have had their Drivers License suspended at some time

 • Increase in the amount of income withholding to pay on the back support

 • Use of Financial Institution Data Match (FIDM)